jguan4/PPDE_Approximation/README.md

 ### Load Trained Weights and Test
 If one wishes to load trained weights to test and plot the approximations, set `train_toggle` to 3.

+### Save Intermediate Weights during Training
+If one wishes to save weights at each epoch, set `train_toggle` to 4.
+The saved weights can be found in `./Plot/Data/Weights/{algorithm}/{environment}/Net{network structure}_Layers{network setup}_Ntr{sizes of samples}_h{mesh size}_Reg{regularization parameter}_Sample{input 6}_Weight{input 8}_Opt{optimizer toggle}_L{dimension of reduced basis}/`

+### Visualize Loss Landscape around a Trained Weights
+If one wishes to plot the loss landscape around the optimized weights, set `train_toggle` to 7.
+Here we follow the algorithm introduced in *Visualizing the Loss Landscape of Neural Nets* (2017).
+We generate two random directions and visualize the landscape around the trained weights according to the random directions.

+### Visualize Optimization Trajectory
+If one wishes to plot the optimization trajectory from initialization to the final optimized weights, set `train_toggle` to 8.
+We find the two most explanatory PCA directions of the difference of weights between each epoch and the final weights.
+Then we visualize the loss landscape along the PCA directions and plot the projection of weights at each epoch in the PCA directions.

+### Save Derivatives during Training
+If one wants to save the first, second derivative and residual landscape during training, set `train_toggle` to 10.
+We save the matlab files containing the derivatives and residuals in the following folder:
+`./Plot/Data/{algorithm}/{environment}/Net{network structure}_Layers{network setup}_Ntr{sizes of samples}_h{mesh size}_Reg{regularization parameter}_Sample{input 6}_Weight{input 8}_Opt{optimizer toggle}_L{dimension of reduced basis}/`

 ### Environments
 In the `Environments` folder, we provide many testing parameter-dependent PDE problems:
 * Unsteady Burger's equation